Psychtoolbox-3/psychtoolbox-3.github.com/docs/TwoStateQuery.md

                          fixed
           5/20/13  mk    Add text only fallback for Octave and non-GUI.
          11/05/15  mk    Add GUI dialog for Octave in GUI mode.
 White-space cleanup.
           7/20/17  mk    Use text only fallback on Matlab R2014b and later.
+          7/11/19  dn    GUI version now works on Matlab R2014b and later.